Australian Research Council Discovery Award

 Irina Holmes, currently a Hale Postdoctoral Fellow at Georgia Tech, received an NSF postdoctoral fellowship for her work in Harmonic Analysis.
 She will spend 2016-2018 at Washington University, working with sponsoring scientist Brett Wick.

-James E. Pascoe, William Chauvenet Lecturer at Washington University, received an NSF postodoctoral fellowship for his work in Operator Theory and several complex variables.
+James E. Pascoe, William Chauvenet Lecturer at Washington University, received an NSF postdoctoral fellowship for his work in Operator Theory and several complex variables.
 He will be a Fellow for 2016-2019.
 His research specialty is in non-commutative function theory, and he will work with sponsoring scientist John McCarthy.